birlrobotics/REAL_HIRO_ONE_SA_SUCCESS/README.md

 Data from snap assembly work with the HIRO Robot.
-Location: AIST-Tsukuba, Japan.
-Dates: 2012-2014.
+Dates: 2012-2016.

+Trials:     46
+Arm:        Right arm.
+Experiment: HIRO's right arm holds a male camera part with 4 snaps.
+Female part is rigidly fixed to the table in front of robot.
+Hiro does a guarded approach to the female part until both parts make contact at an angle (angle of approach is 22.5 degrees about the y-axis (pitch) to the horizontal).
+A rotational motion does a near-full alignment until the back-side snaps make contact.
+Then an insertion takes place, along with a large snap or impact.
+Then, parts remain mated till the end of the xperiment.

 Each folder contains the following files and data:
-(Due to having w different programmers here, sometimes they created data files that record the same thing at different cycle times.
-The data is redundant and one can select which data set to use).

 i.
-Angles.dat (7DoF Actual Joint Angles)
+R_Angles.dat (7DoF Actual Joint Angles)
 Format: time-stamp theta1 ...  theta7

-- rstate.dat (7DoF Actual Joint Angles -- yaw computed differently than in Angles.dat)
-Format: time-stamp theta1 ...  theta7
-Note: code changed by another... have not looked @ difference.

-ii. astate.dat (7DoF Desired Joint Angles)
-Format: time-stamp theta1 ...  theta7
+ii.
+R_CartPos.dat (xyzrpy end-effect Cartesian positions)
+Format: time-stap x y z r p y

 iii.
-CartPos.dat (xyzrpy end-effect Cartesian positions)
-Format: time-stap x y z r p y
+R_Torques.dat (Actual Wrench data wrt end-effector)
+Format: time Fx Fy Fz Mx My Mz

 iv.
-State.dat (Time stamps of state transitions)
+R_State.dat (Time stamps of state transitions)
 Format: time (secs)

-v.
-Torques.dat (Actual Wrench data wrt end-effector)
-Format: time Fx Fy Fz Mx My Mz

-- localforce.dat (Wrench data wrt end-effector)
-Format: time Fx Fy Fz Mx My Mz
-Note: localforce and Torques.dat different.
-Code changed another... have not looked @ diff.

 v. worldforce.dat (Actual Wrench data wrt world)
-Format: time Fx Fy Fz Mx My Mz

-- Cur.dat (Wrench data wrt world)
-Format: time Fx Fy Fz Mx My Mz
-Note: localforce and Torques.dat different.
-Code changed another... have not looked @ diff.

-vi Des.dat (Desired Torques wrt world)
 Format: time Fx Fy Fz Mx My Mz